bhauman/lein-figwheel/examples/node-example/README.md

     lein figwheel

-Start node
+Start node with devtools debugging

     node target/js/compiled/node_example.js

 Make sure your REPL isn't connecting to a browser.

-Now you can interact in the REPL and edit and save `src/node_example/core.cljs`
+Now you can interact in the REPL and edit and save `src/node_example/core.cljs` to see your changes being hot loaded by Figwheel.

+## Devtools remote debugging

+You can easily attach a remote Devtools debugger if you add `--inspect` to your node command like so:

+    node --inspect target/js/compiled/node_example.js

+It will provide you with a url to visit with the Chrome browser

 ## Things of note in the project.clj